dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     the binders nested inside this create final or assignable variables and then introduces those variables.

 *   **Extractor matcher**: May contain type argument patterns and introduces all of the variables of its subpatterns.
+A named field with no subpattern implicitly defines a `final` variable with the same name as the field.

 All variables (except for type variables) declared in an instance field pattern variable declaration are covariant if the pattern variable declaration is marked